Apoorv13/CryptoDoneRight/articles/concepts/mac.md

     description:

 best_practices:
-  - name:
+  - name: HMAC is generally one of the most widely implemented hash algorithm which constructs message authentication code from hash function.
+    description: Although it is proven it's reliability, HMAC is not one of the fastest mechanism out there
+  - name: Lately, MAC algorithms such as GMAC, VMAC and CMAC are implemented at production environments, attributing it's speed as one of the key factors.
     description:

 ---
-Although we know that we can calculate hashes and verify the integrity of messages, have you ever wondered how is any message authenticated?
-This is a very real threat that existing cryptographic systems face.
-This threat occurs when the user is not sure about the originator of the message.
-As a result, message authentication can be provided using cryptographic techniques that use secret keys as done in case of encryption.

-The aim of a message authentication code is to prevent an adversary from modifying a message sent by one party to another, without the parties de- tecting that a modification has been made.
+The aim of a message authentication code is to prevent an adversary from modifying a message sent by one party to another, without the parties detecting that a modification has been made.
 As in the case of encryption, such a task is only possible if the communicating parties have some secret that the adversary does not know (otherwise nothing can prevent an adversary from impersonating the party sending the message).
-The setting that we con- sider here therefore assumes that the parties share the same secret key.
+The setting that we consider here therefore assumes that the parties share the same secret key.
 Since the parties share the same key, the notion of a message authentication code belongs to the world of private-key cryptography.

 Loosely speaking, a message authentication code is an algorithm that is applied to a message.
 The output of the algorithm is a MAC tag (or just tag) that is sent along with the message.
 Security is formulated by requiring that no adversary can generate a valid MAC tag on any message that was not sent by the legitimate communicating parties.